patiboh/weatherforecat/README.md

 - Get client sorted with OpenWeatherMap API call - OK
 - Create GraphQL server for Weather Data - OK
+- Create Visuals for Weather data
+  - Display cat in a Shader material! - OK
+    - help and comments from here: [Three.js: Indexed Buffer Geometry with Texture and Custom Shader Attributes](https://bl.ocks.org/duhaime/c8375f1c313587ac629e04e0253481f9)
+    - this is a great resource btw! 👉 [bl.ocks.org](https://bl.ocks.org/)
-- Create Visuals for Weather data - This will take me longer than I thought - shaders are complex.
-I realize I need to think carefully about what I'm doing in the shaders in order to do what I want to do and not just some lucky copy/paste that happens to work (which I have also tried of course ...).
-It should be fun :)
+  - This will take me longer than I thought - shaders are complex. (working on it!)
+  - I realize I need to think carefully about what I'm doing in the shaders in order to do what I want to do and not just some lucky copy/paste that happens to work (which I have also tried of course ...)
+  - It ~should be~ is fun :)
 - Make sure it won't eat all the resources in the machine

 ## Some Resources